nactio/nact/README.md

 # Introduction

 Nact is an implementation of the actor model for Node.js.
 It is inspired by the approaches taken by [Akka](getakka.net) and [Erlang](https://erlang.com).
 Additionally it attempts to provide a familiar interface to users coming from Redux.

 The goal of the project is to provide a simple way to create and reason about µ-services and asynchronous event driven architectures in Node.js.

 The actor model describes a system made up of a set of entities called actors.
 An actor could be described as an independently running packet of state.
 Actors communicate solely by passing messages to one another.
+Actors can also create more (child) actors.
+This explanation may sound overly simplified but it really isn't.

-Actors can also create more actors.
-This explanation may sound overly simplified but it really isn't!
+Actor systems have been used to drive hugely scalable and highly available systems (such as WhatsApp and Twitter), but that doesn't mean it is exclusively for companies with big problems and even bigger pockets.
+Architecting a system using actors should be an option for any developer considering considering a move to a µ-services architecture:

-Actor systems have been used to drive hugely scalable, highly available systems (such as WhatsApp and Twitter), but that doesn't mean it is exclusively for companies with big problems and even bigger pockets.
+  * Creating a new type of actor is a very lightweight operation in contrast to creating a whole new microservice.

-Microservice architectures are extremely popular right now, but a common grievance is the difficultly in determining your system's bounded contexts, along with increased operational complexity.
-Nact is designed to solve these problems:
+  * [Location transparency](https://doc.akka.io/docs/akka/2.5.4/java/general/remoting.html) and no shared state mean that it is possible to defer decisions around where to deploy a subsystem, avoiding the commonly cited problem of prematurely choosing a [bounded context](https://vimeo.com/74589816).

-  * Creating a new type of actor is a very lightweight operation in contrast to creating a whole new web api and deployment, and due to the magic of [location transparency](https://doc.akka.io/docs/akka/2.5.4/java/general/remoting.html) and that actors share no state, it would be trivial to move this actor to a new server when a server starts to show strain (i.e. no premature optimization)
+  * Using actors mean that means that the spaghetti you might see in a monolithic system is far less likely to happen in the first place as message passing creates extremely decoupled systems.
-  * As actors are usually more strongly encapsulated than a procedural architecture, it means that the spaghetti you might see in a monolithic system is far less likely to happen in the first place.
+  * Actors are asynchronous by design and closely adhere to the principles enumerated in the [reactive manifesto](https://www.reactivemanifesto.org/)

-These benefits make actor systems a compelling alternative to a purely RESTful µ-services architecture.
+  * Actors deal well with both stateful and stateless designs, so creating a smart cache, an in-memory event store or a stateful worker is just as easy as creating a stateless repository layer without increasing infrastructural complexity.

 # The basics